 If either spouse carries health insurance that covers any children born of the marriage, he or she may be ordered by the court to provide health insurance for the children after the divorce.
 If neither parent has employer-based insurance but can purchase insurance for the child at a reasonable cost, the court may order that parent to purchase insurance for the child.
 If insurance is not available at a reasonable cost, however, either parent may be ordered to provide payments to the other parent for the child's medical costs.
 The obligation imposed cannot exceed 9% of the parent's income, however.
 Notably, a parent may be required to provide insurance coverage for a child even if the parent does not have primary custody.Meet with a Dedicated Divorce Lawyer in Dallas

 Many married people receive health insurance through a policy issued to their spouses, and thus, if they decide to divorce, they may no longer be insured.
 If you intend to file a divorce petition, it is in your best interest to meet with an attorney to discuss how a divorce may impact the health insurance coverage for you and your spouse.
 At McClure Law Group, we can advise you of your options for insurance plans in divorce, and help you seek a favorable result.
-Our main office is in Dallas, and we are available to meet for consultations at our office in Plano, Collin County.
 We frequently assist people in divorce cases in Dallas, Fort Worth, Frisco, Garland, Richardson, Irving, Rockwall, and McKinney.
 Additionally, we regularly represent individuals in family law matters in Dallas, Collin, Denton, Tarrant, Grayson, and Rockwall Counties.
 You can contact us through our form online or at 214.692.8200 to schedule a meeting.